 Administrators will prepare and submit to Minnesota Housing monthly draw requests that detail actual expenditures and Participant information for the previous month.
-The required Draw Request Form is available on Minnesota Housing's website.
+The required Draw Request Form is available on Minnesota Housing's Housing Trust Fund webpage.
 The information collected on the Draw Request Form includes:

-- Actual expenses incurred in the payment of rent and eligible Housing Related Expenses for the previous month - A monthly Participant log for the previous month, which consists of information such as Participant name, unit address, move-in date, move-out date, Contract Rent, Participant Rent, Rental Assistance amount, and security deposit amount, if paid from HTF Program funds.
+- Actual expenses incurred in the payment of rent and eligible Housing Related Expenses for the previous month - A monthly Participant log for the previous month, which consists of information such as Participant name, unit address, move-in date, move-out date, Contract Rent, Participant Rent, Rental Assistance amount, and security deposit amount, if paid from HTF Program Rental Assistance funds

 Minnesota Housing will use the monthly Draw Request Form data to determine the reimbursement amount to be sent to the Administrator.
 The Administrator should submit the request for funds to Minnesota Housing no later than the 15th of each month, unless other arrangements have been approved by Minnesota Housing.
-At the end of the Grant Contract Agreement, the Administrator must refund any excess HTF Program funds.
+At the end of the Grant Contract Agreement, the Administrator must refund any excess HTF Program Rental Assistance funds within 30 days of the closeout of the Grant Contract Agreement.